-The Company's Board of Directors has adopted an insider trading policy ("Insider Trading Policy") that applies to all of the Company's directors, officers and other personnel including employees, consultants, and contractors to the Company, to prevent the misuse of confidential information about the Company, as well as other companies with which the Company has a business relationship, and to promote compliance with the securities laws.
-Among other things, the Insider Trading Policy prohibits engaging in transactions in securities on material non-public information and prohibits directors, executive officers and certain other personnel from buying or selling the Company's securities during certain periods, except pursuant to an approved trading plan under Rule 10b5-1 of the Securities Policy as amended ("Rule 10b5-1").
-In addition, certain individuals, including directors and officers, are required to receive prior approval from the Corporate Secretary prior to engaging in transactions in the Company's securities.
+The Company's Board of Directors has adopted an insider trading policy ("Insider Trading Policy") that applies to all of the Company's directors, officers and other personnel, including employees, consultants, and contractors to the Company, to prevent the misuse of confidential information about the Company, as well as other companies with which the Company has a business relationship, and to promote compliance with the securities laws.
+Among other things, the Insider Trading Policy prohibits engaging in transactions in securities on material non-public information and prohibits directors, executive officers and certain other personnel from buying or selling the Company's securities during certain periods, except pursuant to an approved trading plan under Rule 10b5-1 of the Exchange Act ("Rule 10b5-1").
+In addition, certain individuals, including directors and officers, are required to receive prior approval from the Chief Financial Officer prior to engaging in transactions in the Company's securities.
 The Insider Trading Policy also sets forth mandatory guidelines that apply to all executive officers, directors and employees of the Company who adopt Rule 10b5-1 plans for trading in the Company's securities, which are intended to ensure compliance with Rule 10b5-1 and to conform to best practices with respect to the design and implementation of Rule 10b5-1 plans.
+For additional information, see the Insider Trading Policy, which is available on our website at https://ir.astranahealth.com/corporate-governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/governance/gover